Last updated: 03/07/20, 09:30

 Yes.
 You should continue to submit evidence for all audit requests, however if you are unable to respond to a request by the due date (due to self-isolation or other mitigating circumstances), then please let the support team know at the earliest opportunity and we will do what we can to make alternative arrangements.
 We will endeavour to be as pragmatic as possible.

 Elmhurst will be cancelling all training on a rolling four week basis and has offered to either postpone the course, or refund any money paid.
-The Training Department is working hard to put in place further online training and webinars to support our members.

 Should you have any queries about training please email: email@example.com